amslivar/amslivar/README.md

 ### Hello there 👋

 - 🔭 I’m currently working on the LZ experiment in the hunt for Dark Matter!
-- 💬 Ask me about anything but my graduation date
 - 📫 How to reach me: adesousaslivar@crimson.ua.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: my favorite place to buy socks is actually GameStop

 <!--
 **amslivar/amslivar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.